zhrandell/Seattle_Aquarium_CCR_analytical_resources/README.md

 For more general information about this ROV project including summary documentation, ROV videos, and photos from its deployment, see our main GitHub repo [Seattle_Aquarium_CCR_Coastal_Climate_Resilience](https://github.com/zhrandell/Seattle_Aquarium_CCR_Coastal_Climate_Resilience)

+To see active areas of develop where we are seeking assistance with software and analytical development, see the 1-page projects descriptions found at [Seattle_Aquarium_CCR_development](https://github.com/zhrandell/Seattle_Aquarium_CCR_development)

 ## GitHub resources

-We are fortunate to be working with [Clyde McQueen](https://github.com/clydemcqueen), who’s assisting with a variety of software aspects of our project, including the development of custom software to enable “terrain following” (dubbed _surftrak_), where the ROV auto-adjusts its altitude over varying seafloor based upon readings from the Ping Sonar Altimeter.
+We are fortunate to be working with [Clyde McQueen](https://github.com/clydemcqueen), who’s assisting with a variety of software aspects of our project, including the development of custom software to enable “terrain following” (dubbed surftrak), where the ROV auto-adjusts its altitude over varying seafloor based upon readings from the Ping Sonar Altimeter.
 The following table lists out multiple open-sources resources Clyde has developed.

 <table>
 <tr> <td> <a href="https://github.com/clydemcqueen/ardusub_surftrak"> <b> ardusub_surftrak </b> </a> </td> <td> A range hold flight mode enabling the ROV to autonomously maintain a set altitude above the seafloor </td> </tr>
+<tr> <td> <a href="https://github.com/clydemcqueen/surftrak_fixit"> <b> surftrak_fixit </b> </a> </td> <td> A BlueOS extension that can diagnose and fix common surftrak problems </td> </tr>
 <tr> <td> <a href="https://github.com/clydemcqueen/wl_ugps_external_extension"> <b> wl_ugps_external_extension </b> </a> </td> <td> A blueOS extension that listens for NMEA messages from our GNSS Satelitte Compass and feeds those data to our USBL system </td> </tr>
 <tr> <td> <a href="https://github.com/clydemcqueen/ardusub_log_tools"> <b> ardusub_log_tools </b> </a> </td> <td> A collection of log analysis tools for working with ArduSub vehicles </td> </tr>
 <tr> <td> <a href="https://github.com/clydemcqueen/wl_ugps_acoustic_analysis"> <b> wl_ugps_acoustic_analysis </b> </a> </td> <td> Test results from capturing and processing acoustic data from WaterLink's USBL system </td> </tr>